-If this staircase looks unusual and intriguing to you that’s because it is.
-The main question that we all have is what this is made of because it’s so slender and it looks lightweight but also sturdy and durable.
+If these straight stairs look unusual and intriguing to you that’s because they are.
+The main question that we all have is what this is made of.
+It’s so slender and it looks lightweight but also sturdy and durable.
 The answer reveals it all: bent metal with wooden accents.
 This is a staircase designed by RUST architects.

-Not all staircases follow a particular style.
+Not all types of staircases follow a particular style.
 Some have eclectic designs that combine elements and features from two or more styles.
-This allows them to better adapt to the space that they’re a part of and to serve their function as best as possible.
-This spiral staircase depaolidefranceschibaldan architects is a good example.
+This allows them to better adapt to the space and to serve their function as best as possible.
+These curved stairs from Depaolidefranceschibaldan Architects is a good example.

 Stairs and bookshelves

-In interior design some types of materials are sometimes associated with specific styles.
-Concrete for example is a trademark of industrial decors but also suits really well a variety of modern and contemporary spaces.
-These stairs for instance don’t looks as rugged and as harsh as one might imagine, especially since they curve around the wall and have this beautiful decorative wall doubling as a railing.
+For instance, these types of staircases don’t look as rugged and as harsh as one might imagine.
+This is especially because they curve around the wall and have this beautiful decorative wall doubling as a railing.
 This is a space designed by Kristina Lastauskaitė-Pundė.

 Graphical iron stairs

-The design of this staircase is also unusual in the sense that it’s made from a rather unexpected material: iron.
-It also has a very graphical sort of look, like it’s been sketched out with only the outlines showing and gaps that are not filled in.
-The design is meant to look interesting but also to be space-conscious and to fit into this small living area without being in the way, visually or otherwise.
+On the surface, the design of this staircase is also unusual because it’s made from a rather unexpected material: iron.
+Moreover, also has a very graphic sort of look.
+It seems like it’s a sketch with only the outlines showing and gaps that are not filled in.
+The design is meant to look interesting but also to be space-conscious.
+It must fit into this small living area without being in the way, visually or otherwise.
 It was all done by Gosplan architects.

 Two-tone spiral staircase

 Here’s another really cool design, this time by Taller Estilo Arquitectura S de RL de CV.
-The staircase has a sinuous, spiraling shape which makes it space-efficient and gives it a graceful appearance.
-It’s made of metal which allows it to be slender and to have a lightweight appearance.
+These types of stairs have a sinuous, spiraling shape.
+It’s space-efficient and gives a graceful appearance.
+The metal allows it to be slender and have a lightweight appearance.
 The stairs have an accordion-like shape and they’re black on the underside and chartreuse on the other.